Mohit-Gajjar/Irada-2022-ematdan/README.md

 ## Features

 - Very secure beacause of blockchain - no one can alter votes.
+-
+- No need to travel to the voting booths, You can vote anywhere from the world.

 - It is very time efficient and votes are added in real time.